elgw/deconwolf/README.md

 ### PSF
 PSFs can be generate from ImageJ with a [plugin](http://bigwww.epfl.ch/algorithms/psfgenerator/).
 If the image has N slices, it is recommended that the PSF has 2xN-1 slices.
 Unfortunately that will require a lot of memory and processing out of your machine.
 If the PSF is larger than needed it will be cropped automagically.

+In the current release deconwolf requires that the PSF is centered, i.e., that the largest value is in the middle.
+Consequently it prefers PFSs that have an odd size in each dimension.

 ### Supported image formats
 Currently deconwolf does only support tif images, specifically: multipage, 16-bit unsigned or 32-bit floats, written in strip mode.
 The output is 16-bit unsigned and can be read by Matlab, ImageJ, etc.